 For those who cannot attend the live classes, or for those who wish to repeat a lesson, there are the video classes, in fact there are basic classes that are already prerecorded and that are not necessarily given live.

-Study material and additional information
+Study material and additional information for virtual classroom

 As we well know, education does not end only in the classroom, since it is important to continue studying even outside of it.
 For this, teachers can provide students with various study materials, such as infographics or electronic books.